2004-okari/BOOKSTORE/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Project 1: Setup.
-- Project 2: Components.
+- 1. Project 2: Add reducers and actions.
-- Project 3: Events.
+- 2. Project 3: Use Redux in React components.
-- Project 4: Fetch data from API.
+- 3 Project 4: Connect to API.
-- Project 5: Full website.
+- 4 Project 5: Styling.
-- Project 6: Tests (pair programming).
-Exercise: Deploy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>